StarRocks/starrocks/docs/reference/System_variable.md

 * vectorized_engine_enable (deprecated from v2.4 onwards)

   Used to control whether the vectorized engine is used to execute queries.
 A value of `true` indicates that the vectorized engine is used, otherwise the non-vectorized engine is used.
 The default is `true`.
+This feature is enabled by default from v2.4 onwards and therefore, is deprecated.

 * version